-Between US$350-450 (paid in Vietnamese Dong) a month is about the going rate for a full-time housekeeper and US$250 a month for part-time.
+Between US$400-600 (paid in Vietnamese Dong) a month is about the going rate for a full-time housekeeper and US$300 a month for part-time.
 Whether your housekeeper is full-time or part-time, you will be expected to pay a TET (Vietnamese Lunar New Year) bonus, a thirteenth month and a yearly increase of 5-10%.
 A fourteenth month is discretionary and normally only paid to long-serving employees.
-Part-time pay is about $250 a month and sometimes housekeepers prefer this so they can accept other work.
 You are not usually required to take out health insurance for your housekeeper/helper, but if you decide to do so, it is best to pay this directly into a scheme to ensure that cover is taken out.

 Working hours for full time are 8-9 hours a day (40-45 hours a week) including a minimum of 30 minutes for lunch/break.
 Your helper is entitled to 12 paid-for vacation days per year after completing 12 month of consecutive work in addition to the following official holidays:

 New Year Day / 1 January (1 day)

 Têt (4 days)

 International Labour Day / 1 May (1 day)